 Eyes remaining locked with hers, I withdrew my hand.
 Her words pounded against my eardrums and echoed loudly in my mind, before transporting me into the recesses of my memory to a moment underscored by similar words.

 The amber glow of the early spring sun was overtaken by a haunting twilight.
 We were no longer in the cafe, but back in my childhood bedroom on the night I last saw her.
-Tears of guilt filled soaked her face, then mine as she covered it with kisses.
-“I’m so sorry….I’m so sorry…” She whispered in the dark, her attention dashing between me and my bedroom door behind her.
+Tears of guilt soaked her face, then mine as she covered it with kisses.
+“I’m so sorry….I’m so sorry…” She whispered in the dark, her attention dashing between my face and my bedroom door behind her.

 “What’s wrong mommy?”
 I asked her.

 Her lips — often painted red, but once again swelled, split, and stained in blood — uttered the same confounding words, “I’m so sorry….”
 She embraced me tightly, groaning in pain as my frame made contact with the the places my father had struck.
 “I love you so much.”
 She kissed me again, smearing tears, and blood on my face.

 She released me.
 “I love you.
 I have to go.”
 She propped herself upright with great difficulty and turned toward the door.

 Intuitively, I surmised I needed to follow her.
 “Where are you going mommy?”